 At first you may seem to go grey, this is when not all of your hair has lost the melanin and it is mixed in with your darker hair giving the illusion of it looking grey, another name for this is salt and pepper.
 Once all the melanin has been depleted the hair turns white – the more melanin that is lost the whiter it looks.

-If you have a good haircare routine and your hair is in a healthy state the fact that the melinin is depleting does not mean the structure of your hair is.
-You may find that it starts to feel a little dryer due to that fact that as we age our sebaceous glands slow thier production of oil at around the same time so start looking at products that are designed for dry or greying hair and massage your head everytime you condition your hair to stimulate the blood flow and oil production.
+If you have a good hair care routine and your hair is in a healthy state, the fact that the melanin is depleting does not mean the structure of your hair is!
+You may find that it starts to feel a little dryer due to the fact that as we age, our sebaceous glands slow their production of oil at around the same time.
+So start looking at products that are designed for dry or greying hair and massage your head every time you condition your hair to stimulate the blood flow and oil production.

 Wanting to go natural grey?